InfinityPhase/GithubStoryProject/README.md

 This project is based on the concept of a chose your own adventure book.
 Instead of choosing a choice, however, you write your own story.

 The story wil be sorted into chapters.
 When you submit your addition, label it with the chapter number it should be.
 I will attempt to review submissions at least once a week, but no guarantees.

 # Submision
+Submissions will be made by using Github's pull request feature.
+To do so, you first must fork the repo.
+This will give you the most up-to-date version.
+Next, make your addition, checking for any mistakes.
+Finaly, create a pull request, and I will eventualy review it.

 # Rules
 The story must relate to the previous chapter written.